Caregiver stress is real. No lie, right? But if you don’t overcome the intense caregiver stress, it’s also dangerous!

 She did not do the necessary check-ups.

-After her death, over three days, my family worked together to provide 24/7 care for my grandma all the while planning a funeral for my aunt.
+After her death, over three days, my family worked together to provide 24/7 care for my grandma while planning a funeral for my aunt.

 Talk about caregiver stress!

-We found an open bed in a care facility not too far away.
+We found an open bed in a skilled-care facility not too far away.
 We hired a medical bus to transport my grandma to what I knew would be her last home.

 All along, my mom, dad, brothers, and uncle were each trying to help in the ways they could.
-Now, they were all second-guessing their past works and involvement in grandma’s care, wondering could they have done something different to have changed the outcome of today?
+Now, they were all second-guessing their past work and involvement in Grandma’s care, wondering if they could have done something different to have changed the outcome of today.

-And, as the nurse and point person for the care, I was right there worrying about my past works with them.
+And as the nurse and point person for the care, I was right there worrying about my past work with them.

 5 Tips to Manage and Overcome Intense Caregiver Stress